 The 5 Most Exotic Dog Breeds

 Do you want to have an exotic and cute doggo but can’t quite settle on a specific breed?
-A quick search will render you literally hundreds of rare and exotic dog species.
+A quick search will render you literally hundreds of rare and unique types of dogs.
 Of course, deciding which one to get is a big decision and not something that you’ll do lightly.
 With that in mind, we’ve decided to provide you with a quick overview of some of the most exotic dog breeds that you can encounter!
-You’re sure to find a worthy furry pal for yourself among these.
+You’re sure to find a worthy furry pal for yourself among these unique types of dogs.

 In most cases, people refer to this species simply by its “first name” — Lagotto.
-There’s a reason why this breed is first on our list, though the rest is in no particular order; we’re talking about one of the rarest dog breeds on the planet, and also the oldest.
+There’s a reason why this breed is first on our list of most exotic dog breeds, though the rest is in no particular order; we’re talking about one of the rarest dog breeds on the planet, and also the oldest.
 To put things in perspective, there are no more than five hundred of these doggos registered in the entire United States!

 Their history is as old as that of humanity itself.
-These dogs date back to the glorious days of ancient Rome.
+These unique types of dogs date back to the glorious days of ancient Rome.
 Even then, they had a noble purpose; they were used to find the location of truffles, seeing as they were always excellent swimmers.

 If you’re a fan of great pet hair and know the struggle that comes with cleaning up and vacuuming pet hair, this breed will be perfect for you.
 They’ve got gorgeously dense and thick, curly hair.
 It practically doesn’t shed and comes in different colors like brown, golden, and white.
 On average, these dogs are tiny or medium in size and their intellect and senses are pretty much impeccable.
 Although, we should mention that these doggies like to get physical, and they constantly need exercise so keeping them in a small apartment isn’t recommended.